ishanvyas22/cakephp-inertiajs/README.md

     {
         static::inertiaBeforeRender($event);

-        // Do you customization here.
+        // Do your customization here.
     }
 ```

+**Note:** You must have to call `beforeRender` method of `InertiaResponse`, otherwise the inertia response won't work as expected.

 ## Sharing data